butter-robotics/Butter.MAS.PythonAPI/docs/_markup/index.md

   * Creating New Client

-  * Interaction With the robot
+  * Interacting with the Robot

-  * Receiving Responses from the robot
+  * Receiving Responses from the Robot

 * Client Factory